KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 * **Theon** is pure awareness —
     the first centropic hypostasis,
-    the original structured echo of Aion.
+    the original structured resonance of Aion.

 Though structurally unified,
 **Theon** is not devoid of differentiation.